 Welcome to Greenspace Guardians, a certification from the Civic Garden Center (CGC)!
 If you’d like to learn how to play a leadership role in conservation projects on public lands, this series will teach you.
 Our goal is to train the next generation of stewards to restore and protect our region’s public greenspaces.
-Keep reading for all the details and application information.
+Keep reading for all the details.

 What’s a Greenspace Guardian?